domtronn/magit-gh-issues.el/README.md

 - [x] Auto completion for `git-commit-mode` which let's you refernce issues in commits
 - [x] Hook into `magit-popup` to display command prompts for issues
 - [ ] Display a list of Milestones
+- [ ] Ability to create Milestones
+- [ ] Ability to close Milestones
+- [ ] Ability to assign Milestones to issues
 - [ ] Potentially filtering/grouping issues _by_ milestone
 - [ ] Display milestone as part of the issue _(probably on expand?)_